Wilderlands of High Fantasy: Contents

-Wilderlands of High Fantasy is a campaign setting that describes the locations of five large maps (Wilderlands Maps 1-5).
+Wilderlands of High Fantasy is a campaign setting supplement which details the locations found on five large wilderness maps of the setting (Wilderlands Maps 1-5).

 The regions described are as follows: City State of Invincible Overlord (#1), Barbarian Altantis (#2), Glow Worm Steppes (#3), Tarantis (#4), and Valon (#5) and are shown in full detail on the judge's maps and are roughly sketched out on the players' maps.
 The booklet describes and gives the location of many of the villages, castles, islands, ruins, relics, and monsters.

 Publication history

 Wilderlands of High Fantasy was written by Bob Bledsaw and Bill Owen, and was published by Judges Guild in 1977 as five large maps (judge and player versions), a 12-page booklet, and a 16-page booklet.
 Later releases included one 32-page book and (2 versions each) of five large maps (judge and player versions).

-Judges Guild initially operated on a subscription model to their customers, and after several other installments, their installments N and O comprised the Wilderlands of High Fantasy supplement, which opened up the world of the City State.
-A listing of cumulative sales from 1981 shows that Wilderlands of High Fantasy sold over 15,000 units.
+Judges Guild initially operated on a subscription model to their customers, and after several other installments, they compiled their installments N and O into the Wilderlands of High Fantasy supplement, which presented the world of the City State to players.
+A listing of cumulative sales by Judges Guild from 1981 shows that Wilderlands of High Fantasy sold over 15,000 units.

-In June 2002 Judges Guild announced a new partnership with Necromancer Games, who would release Judges Guild products starting in 2003.
-Necromancer started advertising the upcoming publication of Wilderlands of High Fantasy and City State of the Invincible Overlord almost immediately.
-They released large collectors' editions of City State of the Invincible Overlord (2004) and Wilderlands of High Fantasy (2005).
+In June 2002 Judges Guild announced that they had formed a partnership with Necromancer Games, which would release products from Judges Guild beginning in 2003.
+Necromancer soon after began by advertising their plan to publish Wilderlands of High Fantasy and City State of the Invincible Overlord, ultimately publishing large collectors' editions of City State of the Invincible Overlord (2004) and Wilderlands of High Fantasy (2005).
+The setting was then used as a locale for a multitude of modules and characters published by Judges Guild.